 The Netflix series based on the young adult novel became a cultural phenomenon this year with its gritty take on the teen drama genre.
 The performances of actors Dylan Minette, Kate Walsh, and Brian d’Arcy James were deeply compelling as the best friend and parents, respectively, of a teen girl who killed herself, but it was newcomer Katherine Langford as the suicidal Hannah Baker that stood out from the widely talented cast.
 Give the series kudos for wanting to portray difficult subjects like bullying, substance abuse, poverty,and rape with some honesty and realism, but their lack of restraint when showing disturbing scenes remains problematic especially considering the age of their target demographic.
-Time will tell whether the show will have a bigger positive impact than negative.
+Time will tell whether the show’s impact will be more positive than negative.

 For more of my thoughts check out my full review/listicle here.

 With the big reveal and cliffhanger at the end of its first season, it was hard to tell what was next for this NBC sitcom starring Kristen Bell and Ted Danson.
 The second season has surpassed all expectations due to the talent and warmth of its star players (D’Arcy Carden as Janet, the afterlife’s own version of Siri, has especially been a treat).
 I also haven’t seen a series that tries to take the rules of the world it builds so seriously, which some might find refreshing compared to SOME shows lately (more on that later).
 With the charisma of this well rounded ensemble at the center, the end of season two is sure to be quite fulfilling.